Invitation to Menzies Clan Gathering in Invercargill 17-19 April 2020

 For the Saturday morning tour, we travelled to the small community of Matakohe to the Kauri Museum.
 This is a world class museum showcasing the Kauri tree, its gum and use of.
 Some of us went on to visit the Piroa falls which is a photographers dream.
 At the Celtic Barn in the afternoon there was a Scottish dancing display performed with music by the ‘Twisty Willow’ Celtic band, and for those keen to practice before the evening Ceilidh.

-To the Queen by Penny Ure (clan council)
+To the Queen by Penny Ure (MCS Council member)

 The Ceilidh was most enjoyed with a mixture of Celtic and Scottish dancing, and singing, and with a little encouragement for everyone to join in.
 At times the dancing was chaotic, but very funny as we attempted to follow the ‘experts’ without causing too much mayhem, to the delight of those watching.
 Sunday service was held at the local Presbyterian church.
 Robert Menzies explained the history of Menzies in New Zealand and the reason for the Gathering.
 A delicious morning tea followed, to meet the locals.
 Before lunch we gathered to take part in the games: Tossing the sack, then the gumboot over the goal post.
 Plus tossing the Caber, but not over the goal post.
 All very well won by the younger members of the clan.
 Not to be forgotten, one gumboot was even tossed backwards to the amusememt of those present.
 Two new members have now joined the NZ clan society so we welcome them.